 Before you know it everyone will have a multimedia resume like those on Purzue.
 Why?
 Let’s get back to Mr. Tisch.

 One entrepreneur who pitched to him did not do well.
 But then Tisch received a video from him with animal masks and flames which was a “ridiculously over-wrought (but effective) team video.”

 It made the case the team members “have a personality.”
 It clinched the deal.
 Having a video, albeit probably not an “over-wrought” one, may clinch the deal for you too!

-Just remember: You only have a few seconds to grab the employer’s attention.
+Just remember: You only have a few seconds to grab the employer’s attention and get the job offer.
 Don’t waste it on nonsense.

 Photo Credit: Shutterstock